nbarbettini/little-aspnetcore-book/chapters/automated-testing/unit-testing.md

 Test execution time: 1.9074 Seconds
 ```

 You now have one test providing test coverage of the `TodoItemService`.
-As an extra-credit challenge, try writing unit tests that ensure:
+As an extra challenge, try writing unit tests that ensure:

 * The `MarkDoneAsync()` method returns false if it's passed an ID that doesn't exist
 * The `MarkDoneAsync()` method returns true when it makes a valid item as complete